About Us

 Achievements

-At the start of the year, it seemed the barriers to that distribution would be insurmountable.
-Many community-based organizations, including some of our members, lack the resources necessary to secure and manage federal funds.
-That means grant writing experience, communication technology, scientific expertise, and financial management skills.
-To fill these gaps, A2 established our Frontline 360° service, which comprises a roster of pro bono experts ready to support justice communities when they need it.
-(We think it is the first such multi-partner, service for environmental justice communities ever!)
-“With a little help from our friends” — Environmental Protection Network, Thriving Earth Exchange, and Center for Applied Environmental Science — we achieved a lot.
+To support that work, Anthropocene Alliance organized Frontline 360°, a roster of pro bono experts ready to support justice communities when they need it.
+We think it is the first such multi-partner service for environmental justice communities ever!
+“With a little help from our friends” — Environmental Protection Network, Thriving Earth Exchange, and Center for Applied Environmental Science — is our motto.
+Together, we have achieved a lot, both for communities and individuals.
+Here’s only a sampling:

-• Since our founding in 2017, 88% of our member-communities (122) have received pro bono technical support or funding, adding up to $26 million.
-The funds have come from 26 different sources, some small and some large.
-For example, we distributed dozens of $4000 community-organizing grants, and helped Rosewood Strong (Horry County, SC) access $13 million to buy-out 60 flooded homes.
+• Since our founding in 2017, 77% of our member-communities (263) have received pro bono technical support or funding, adding up to $37 million.
+The funds have come from 28 different sources, some small and some large.

 *What's In A Name?